The Nutcracker (Playhouse 90): Production

 The program aired on December 25, 1958, on the CBS television series Playhouse 90.
 John Houseman was the producer and Ralph Nelson the director.
 George Balanchine was the choreographer (this was an adaptation of the version he first staged in 1954), and Robert Irving conducted the New York City Ballet Orchestra.
-E.T.A.
-Hoffman wrote the television adaptation based on the original narration by Leo Lerman.
+E. T. A. Hoffmann wrote the television adaptation based on the original narration by Leo Lerman.
 The broadcast was sponsored by Kimberly-Clark and the American Gas Association.
 This was the only installment of the entire Playhouse 90 series to be broadcast in color.
 The videotaped broadcast has been uploaded to YouTube.